cirrus-geo/cirrus-geo/src/cirrus/docs/10_intro.rst

 <60_components>`.
 There are four types of Components:

 * :doc:`Feeders <components/feeders>` accept arbitrary input, and output a
-  Cirrus Process Payload, which is enqueue for processing.
+  Cirrus Process Payload, which is enqueued for processing.
 These can be used to initiate processing from any source, for example, an SNS topic message indicating a new scene is available or an S3 Inventory of existing scenes.
 * :doc:`Tasks <components/tasks/index>` are the basic unit of work in a Workflow and use a